open-datastudio/datastudio/README.md

 If you'd like to create a new integration project here, please create an [issue](https://github.com/open-datastudio/datastudio/issues) in this repository.

 We need your help!

+## License

+Open data studio is an open source projects.
+LICENSE file is included in each repository.